arya75/arisen/CONTRIBUTING.md

 ### Developing With Local Pods

 By default, pods are installed from remote CocoaPods.
-If, however, you wish to develop locally and you'd like to integrate with locally-cloned versions of EOSIO SDK for Swift and/or other Providers, follow these instructions:
+If, however, you wish to develop locally and you'd like to integrate with locally-cloned versions of Arisen SDK for Swift and/or other Providers, follow these instructions:

 1. Clone this and other repos into the same directory, as siblings of one another.
 1. Export the environment variable `USE_LOCAL_PODS` and set it to `'true'` and then run `pod install` in this and other projects as necessary or for only one repository you can combine the two with `USE_LOCAL_PODS='true' pod install`.
 If `USE_LOCAL_PODS` is not set or is any other value than `'true'` then the pods will all be installed from remote CocoaPods.